tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-21-Perceptron Learning Algorithm.md

 ## Convergence Theroem of the Perceptron Algorithm

+For any finite set of linearly separable labeled examples, the perceptron learning algorithm will halt after a finite number of iterations.
+In other words, after a finite number of iterations, the algorithm yields a vector $$\mathbb{w}$$ that classifies perfectly all the examples.

 We refer the interested reader to the rigourous [proof](/assets/pdf/perceptron_convergence_theorem.pdf) of the convergence theorem.

 ## More About Perceptron Learning Algorithm